-Dr David Boocock is the Group Leader of the Clinical Proteomics group in the John van Geest Cancer Research Centre, incorporating biological mass spectrometry.
-In addition, he is responsible for the supervision of PhD and MSc students and provides assistance in the teaching of cancer subject areas.
+Dr David Boocock is a Senior Research Fellow and the Group Leader of the Biological Mass Spectrometry & Clinical Proteomics group in the John van Geest Cancer Research Centre where he established a quantitative mass spectrometry facility in 2013/14.
+In addition, he is responsible for the supervision of PhD and MSc/MRes students and provides assistance in the undergraduate teaching of cancer, proteomics and biomarker discovery related subject areas.

 The John van Geest Cancer Research Centre incorporates state-of-the-art technologies for discovering the genetic basis of the disease and developing new methods of diagnosis and treatment, and is therefore well equipped for the challenge of modern day cancer research.

 Dr Boocock graduated with a BSc (hons) in Pharmacology & Therapeutics at the University of Liverpool (1993-1996), followed by a PhD (Pharmacology & Toxicology) in the same department sponsored by the Medical Research Council (MRC) from 1996 to 2000 ("A metabolic rationale for the carcinogenicity of tamoxifen : an inter-species comparison").
 The PhD focused on researching the toxicology of the breast cancer drug tamoxifen which at the time was being proposed for prophylaxis in humans but had shown carcinogenic effects in rats.

 From 2000 to 2002 Dr Boocock was a postdoctoral scientist in the MRC Toxicology Unit, Leicester conducting research into the identification of tamoxifen-DNA adducts using Accelerator Mass Spectrometry (AMS), in collaboration with Lawrence Livermore National Laboratory, USA.